-But uniquely, the flash memory uses in SSDs can only survive a certain number of write cycles.
-When they fail, they fail completely: no data recovery is possible.
-So it pays to keep an eye on the health of a drive that might suddenly and irreversibly fail without warning.
+On the other hand, SSDs show a different failure curve.
+They still have the same high rates of early failure. but the flash memory used in SSDs can only survive a certain number of write cycles.
+When it reaches the limit, it will suffer total failure and no data recovery is possible.
+As such, it pays to keep an eye on the health of a drive that might fail without warning.

-Both failure types can be predicted and planned for in advance based on certain characteristic failure patterns.
-S.M.A.R.T (Self-Monitoring, Analysis and Reporting Technology) is an automated self-test system for SSDs and more traditional spinning HDDs. macOS keeps track of all your drive’s SMART status by default, and there are several tools that read this status with varying levels of detail.
+You can predict and plan for both failure types in advance based on certain characteristic failure patterns.
+Self-Monitoring, Analysis and Reporting Technology (SMART) is an automated self-test system for SSDs and more traditional HDDs.
+This helps macOS keep track of the SMART status of all your drives by default, and there are several tools that read this status with varying levels of detail.

-5. Select the drive you want to examine in the list across the top of the screen.
+3. Next, select the drive you want to examine from the list on the right side.

-“Verified” means the drive has no reported problems.
-“Failing” means the drive has an error that will soon become “Fatal,” which means the drive has failed.
+“Verified” in this instance means the drive has no reported problems.
+“Failing” means the drive has an error that will soon become “Fatal”.
 SMART’s numerical error code system provides more information about the drive’s specific calamity, but the broad headline delivered by macOS is enough for guessing how soon a drive will fail.

 If you have Homebrew installed, you can install

-smartmontools to check your drives’ SMART status through Terminal.
+smartmontools to check the SSD health on your Mac.
+This will display the SMART status through the Terminal.

-1. Open Terminal and run the following command to install smartmontools with Homebrew:
+1. Open your chosen Terminal and run the following command to install smartmontools with Homebrew:

-diskutil list to find the drive identifier for the volume you want to test.
-You can also find the drive identifier in the system report from the last step under the title “BSD Name.”
+diskutil list to find the drive identifier for the volume you want to test:

-3. Run the following command in Terminal to get the SMART status for the specified drive:
+3. run the following command to get the SMART status for the specified drive:

-The produced disk health report will provide a highly detailed look at the drive’s health.
+This report will offer a detailed look at the drive’s health.
 The most relevant data is the verdict, which appears halfway down the report.
-At the bottom the vendor-specific SMART status can provide a glimpse into the drive’s deeper condition.
+At the bottom, the vendor-specific SMART status can provide a glimpse into the drive’s deeper condition.